 Admission to the Honors Program

-In order to qualify for the Honors Program, the student must currently have a residential GPA of 3.5 or higher.
+In order to qualify for the Honors Program, the student must currently have a GPA of 3.5 or higher.
 First semester freshmen must have an ACT of 26 or higher and a 3.5 or higher high school GPA.
 Students can take regular Honors classes to meet the twelve hours required for graduation.
 Students can also turn any regular class into an Honors class by using the Honors Enriched option.
 The Honors Enriched option form must be submitted to the Honors Director by the last day of the add/drop period.
 After the contract has been submitted to the Honors Director the following steps will be taken.

 - The Honors Director will submit the proposed contract to the Dean and the Honors committee for approval.